Mick Miller (comedian)

-Michael Lawton, known professionally as Mick Miller (born 25 February 1950 in Liverpool, England), is an English stand-up comedian who has had a long career on the live comedy circuit and has a trademark haircut of a bald head with long hair down the sides.
+Michael Lawton (born 25 February 1950), known professionally as Mick Miller, is an English stand-up comedian who has had a long career on the live comedy circuit and has a trademark haircut of a bald head with long hair down the sides.

 Early days

 Miller was born on 25 February 1950 in Liverpool.
 Miller's first ambition was to be a footballer.
 He played as a goalkeeper, and as a boy he signed for Port Vale when Stanley Matthews was the club's general manager and had a trial for the England youth team.
 However, at he was too small.
 He was given a free transfer to Sandbach Ramblers and later played for Winsford United ahead of Neville Southall.
 He worked as a crane driver during his time as a semi-professional footballer.

 When he left football, he began performing at Pontins, where he became interested in stand-up comedy.
 After being chief comedian at various Pontins venues, he moved to the north of England and began a career in the clubs.